 Well, Trustpilot has been criticised in recent years for allowing companies to manipulate their reviews.
 And as Kris Broholm, a respected blogger in the language learning space, highlighted: Rype has done exactly this.

-Kris found that Rype was paying people to submit fake reviews.
+Kris found that the company was almost certainly paying people to submit fake Rype reviews.
 He also found that 25% of the reviews were submitted by teachers, who were all asked to do so.

 Lesson quality & ethics

 One of Rype's claims on its website is that their tutors are professional and 'handpicked'.
 Below is how a former Rype teacher described the reality on Reddit.com:

 And here's what someone who took lessons wrote about the teachers (also from Reddit):